DannieBGoode/opensx70/_posts/2020/11/2020-11-10-pneumatics.md

 Shooting with the camera, the shutter behavior feels odd, not bad or good, just different.
 It is easily noticeable.

-Don't forget that this are my shots, and are, at most, anecdotal, still I feel that the pictures look different, maybe sharper...
+Don't forget that these are my shots, and are, at most, anecdotal, still I feel that the pictures look different, maybe sharper...

 What do you think?
 Post your thoughts.